rikhuijzer/SIRUS.jl/paper/paper.md

 ```
 StableRules model with 8 rules:
- if X[i, :nodes] < 14.0 then 0.152 else 0.094 +
+ if X[i, :nodes] < 8.0 then 0.156 else 0.031 +
- if X[i, :nodes] < 8.0 then 0.085 else 0.039 +
+ if X[i, :nodes] < 14.0 then 0.164 else 0.026 +
- if X[i, :nodes] < 4.0 then 0.077 else 0.044 +
+ if X[i, :nodes] < 4.0 then 0.128 else 0.037 +
- if X[i, :nodes] < 2.0 then 0.071 else 0.047 +
+ if X[i, :nodes] ≥ 8.0 & X[i, :age] < 38.0 then 0.0 else 0.008 +
- if X[i, :nodes] < 1.0 then 0.072 else 0.057 +
+ if X[i, :year] ≥ 1966.0 & X[i, :age] < 42.0 then 0.0 else 0.005 +
- if X[i, :year] < 1960.0 then 0.018 else 0.023 +
+ if X[i, :nodes] < 2.0 then 0.107 else 0.034 +
- if X[i, :age] < 38.0 then 0.029 else 0.023 +
+ if X[i, :year] ≥ 1966.0 & X[i, :age] < 38.0 then 0.0 else 0.001 +
- if X[i, :age] < 42.0 then 0.052 else 0.043
+ if X[i, :year] < 1959.0 & X[i, :nodes] ≥ 2.0 then 0.0 else 0.003
 and 2 classes: [0.0, 1.0].
 Note: showing only the probability for class 1.0 since class 0.0 has
       probability 1 - p.
 ```

 This shows that the model contains 8 rules.
-The first rule, for example, can be explained as: _If the number of detected auxillary nodes is lower than 14, then take 0.152, otherwise take 0.094._
+The first rule, for example, can be interpreted as:
+_If the number of detected auxillary nodes is lower than 8, then take 0.156, otherwise take 0.031._

 This is done for all 8 rules and the total score is summed to get a prediction.
-In essence, the first rule says that if there are less than 14 auxillary nodes detected, then the patient will most likely survive (`class == 1.0`).
+In essence, the first rule says that if there are less than 8 auxillary nodes detected, then the patient will most likely survive (`class == 1.0`).
-In essence, the model states that if there are many auxillary nodes detected, then it's (unfortunately) less likely that the patient will survive.
+In essence, the model states that if there are many auxillary nodes detected, then it is (unfortunately) less likely that the patient will survive.

 This model is fully interpretable because there are few rules which can all be interpreted in isolation reasonably well.
 Random forests, in contrasts, consist of hundreds to thousands of trees, which are not interpretable due to the large amount of trees.